 The current state of leadership is not what is wanted nor required.

 This is hard to write and I am sure is difficult to read for some.
 We wish it wasn’t the case however, no matter who I speak to either on a personal level or within my professional contacts, there is great frustration and disappointment with the current provision of leadership in business.
 In fact, there is considerable angst about leadership being portrayed in most areas including government at all levels.
 Statements and feelings referring to disengagement; indifference; self-interest; ego; fear; incompetence; and no time to focus on people are common issues, amongst others.

 In a strange way I feel that this is the most important blog I have ever written.
 It encapsulates so much of what is missing, yet is most important and required to rectify the existing glut of good, effective leadership and relationships that impact business and personal success.

-Last week during a dinner meeting with my two Connect Alliance business partners, many of these points were reinforced within various different contexts.
-Our conversation also highlighted an oddity that continues to be evident – the high levels of consistency in the need for change, themes and discussions, no matter the person, industry or organisation.
+Recent conversations have highlighted the similarities in what employees want from leaders.
+Consistency in the need for change, themes and discussions, no matter the person, industry or organisation is prominent.
 I have been speaking about similar themes and topics with various people.
 Different discussions, different people, same inputs and outcomes!
 It is in moments such as these that I reflect on what matters most to my clients and customers.

 The key leadership challenges across industries are remarkably consistent.